The Kilbourn Fire Department

 Wisconsin Burning Permits

 Burning permits are required by the Wisconsin DNR in many parts of the state to conduct legal and responsible burning in the outdoors.
 Burning permits are free and easy to obtain.
-Wisconsin Burning Permits …Read more »
+Get a burning permit and always check the current fire situation before you decide…Read more »

 Smoke & Carbon Monoxide Alarms